 Rule 517.
-Substitution of Parties.
+Substitution of Parties and Attorneys.

-- (a) Parties.
-Except as provided in subsection (b), whenever a substitution of parties to a pending appeal is necessary other than by reason of death, it shall be made by proper proceedings instituted for the purpose in the trial court.
-On motion and the filing of a copy of the trial court's order of substitution, the appellate court shall enter a like order of substitution. - (b) Public Officers.
+(a) Parties.
+Except as provided in subsection (b), \(\psi\) whenever a substitution of parties to a pending appeal is necessary other than by reason of death, it shall be made by proper proceedings instituted for the purpose in the trial court.
+On proper-motion and the filing of a certified copy of the trial court's order of substitution-made by the trial court, the appellate court shall enter a like order of substitution-shall be made in the appellate court.

+- (b) Attorneys.
+Withdrawal or substitution of attorneys may be effected by serving and filing a stipulation in the appellate court, signed by the party, the retiring attorney and any substituted attorney.
+The stipulation is subject to approval of the court.
+In the absence of stipulation, withdrawal or substitution may be effected only by an order made pursuant to a noticed motion in the appellate court; provided, however, that unless otherwise ordered, service of notice of the motion need be made only on the party and the attorneys affected thereby.
+A notification of any such withdrawal or substitution shall be given by the clerk of the appellate court to the clerk of the trial court, and substituted counsel shall forthwith give notice thereof to all parties. - (b) Public Officers.
 When a public officer is a party to an action in an official capacity and during its pendency dies, resigns, or otherwise ceases to hold office, the action does not abate and the officer's successor is automatically substituted as a party.
 Proceedings following the substitution shall be in the name of the substituted party, but any misnomer not affecting the substantial rights of the parties shall be disregarded.
 An order of substitution may be entered at any time, but the absence of such an order shall not affect the substitution.

 Rule 518.
-Self-Represented Parties.
+Self-Represented PartiesPro Se Litigants.

-(a) If a party is self-represented in an appellate proceeding, all references in these rules to counsel shall be construed as referring to the party personally.
+(a) If a party is self-represented appearing in an appellate proceedingappeal unrepresented by counsel, all references in these rules to counsel shall be construed as referring to the party personally.

 All documents filed by such a party shall include an address at which that party can be served.